 Sailing on a five-day cruise?
 We found rates of $110 per car for indoor parking and $85 for outdoor.

 - Cost: $102 for a 7-day trip (prepaid outdoor; indoor is $126)

 - Phone: 877-365-7275

-Lighthouse Parking is located right next to the Port of Galveston’s “official” lots, yet offers a rate that’s less than the official port lots.
-Lighthouse offers covered parking for $90 (7-day trip) or uncovered parking for $75.
-Prices for a five-day cruise are $75/60 for covered and uncovered.
+Lighthouse Parking is located right next to the Port of Galveston’s “official” lots.
+Lighthouse offers covered parking for $133 a 7-day trip or uncovered parking for $103 after all taxes and fees (rates can vary slightly).
+Prices for a five-day cruise are $101/$81 for covered and uncovered.
 Before you book, be sure to check their coupon page for discounts.

 Reservations are suggested.
 Your rate includes a shuttle to and from the port, located 5-7 blocks away.
 Also, if you are worried about storms while you are away, know that Lighthouse Parking offers an elevated lot.
 Oversize vehicles are also welcomed.

 - Cost: $103 for a 7-day trip (prepaid outdoor; covered is $133)

 - Distance/Shuttle: 5 blocks from the port (shuttle provided for free)

 - Phone: 409-454-4849